cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 ```

-## PodTemplates
+## Pod templates

 You can take advantage of pod templates specification in the `template`
 section of a `Pooler` resource.
-For details, please refer to [`PoolerSpec`
+For details, see
-section](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-PoolerSpec) in the API reference.
+[`PoolerSpec`](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-PoolerSpec) in the API reference.

-Through templates you can configure pods as you like, including fine
+Using templates, you can configure pods as you like, including fine
 control over affinity and anti-affinity rules for pods and nodes.
 By default, containers use images from `ghcr.io/cloudnative-pg/pgbouncer`.

-Here an example of Pooler specifying PodAntiAffinity:
+This example shows `Pooler` specifying `PodAntiAffinity``:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1